apanasyu/TwitterMining/README.md

 ![image](https://user-images.githubusercontent.com/80060152/110263519-f9e6df80-7f84-11eb-8c78-047f06281619.png)

 In Pandas it is possible to quickly analyze any specific time distribution(s).
-For example, for Asia/Oceania the top 10 tokens are used to generate a box plot that shows the typical time distribution has a lack of activity during hours (18-24) via following code:
+For example, for Asia/Oceania the top 10 tokens are used to generate a box plot that shows the typical time distribution has a lack of activity during hours (0-1 and 18-23) via following code:

 ![image](https://user-images.githubusercontent.com/80060152/110263117-acb63e00-7f83-11eb-8b3b-f652bcb8a1ec.png)